tikotzky/heroku-buildpack-ssh-tunnel/README.md

-# Heroku buildpack for autossh
+# Heroku buildpack to setup ssh tunnels
-This is a Heroku buildpack that adds autossh to your heroku build.
+This is a Heroku buildpack that adds autossh to your heroku build and uses it to start an ssh tunnel from your dyno.

 autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.